The Mossad 2019 Challenge - Part 3

 wmic diskdrive get serialnumber in cmd.exe, piping the output to a file (

 command_result.txt) and reading 4 bytes from the second line of the file.

 So, the 14 byte buffer is fed to the hash handle, a key is derived and then it encrypts the input file, by block sizes of 16 bytes.
 The AES encryption func also receives a 2nd parameter where the total encrypted buffer size is stored, this number will be divisible by 16 as 16 is the AES block size.

-After the AES encryption part, the program gets 4 bytes from BIOS serial number similar to before, and fills an integer array of size 625.
+After the AES encryption part, the program gets 4 bytes from BIOS serial number similar to before, and fills an array of 2500 bytes.
 The first 4 bytes in that array are the BIOS S/N, and then each 4 bytes are the previous 4 bytes multiplied by 6069, and the last 4 bytes serve as the counter.
-This array plays a role when writing to the file.
-It’s actually an internal state for the Mersenne Twister (MT19937).
-Mersenne twister is a pseudo-random number generator, I realized this was a Mersenne twister after solving this challenge when discussing the solution with someone.
-In this case, the PRNG seed is 4 bytes from the BIOS S/N.
+This junk array plays a role when writing to the file.

 So the beginning of the file is being built this way: